muflone/watchpage/README.md

 The argument `--dump` will show the results but it will discard the changes, so they will not be saved in the directory specified in the `--results` argument.

+The argument `--agent` will be used as default User-Agent for the HTTP/HTTPS requests.
+If not specified it will use the default WatchPage user agent.
+You can also pass `""` to omit the default user agent.

 An example to execute WatchPage will be the following: